therealnicoroshi/modlist/README.md

 *I will still offer support for the mod list if you decide to add these specific files.*

+## 10. Optional Setting the HUD for 21x9 resolution.

+In the MCM Menu:

+SkyUI:

+Set 3D Item to H= 24, and Scale to 1.2.

+Set Item Card to H= - 225.

+Show Player in Menus:

+X Offset = 50

+TrueHUD:

+Set X to - 0.125 for Player Widget.

 ## Congratulations you are now installed and set up.